37dev/xx-node-info/README.md

 - Unity tests.
 There aren't any :(

 - Chose what network you want to receive the updates from.
-I.e betanet, protonet, etc. [Done]
+I.e canary, mainnet, etc. [Done]

 - Retrieve information about node like uptime, timeout %.